 2.1 Python Plugin API

-Python plugin API allows extending Browser library directly, by adding new keywords or replacing existing keywords.
-Plugin API is provided by PythonLibCore and is similar which is found from SeleniumLibrary
+Python plugin API allows extending the Browser library directly by adding new keywords or replacing existing keywords.
+The plugin API is provided by PythonLibCore and is similar to what is found in SeleniumLibrary.

 Python plugin API differs from JavaScript Plugin.
-Main difference is that JavaScript plugin allows only write code in NodeJS side.
-Python plugin API allows use both Python and JavaScript when creating keywords.
-Example with Python Plugin API it is possible use AssertionEngine.
+The main difference is that the JavaScript plugin allows you to write code only on the NodeJS side.
+The Python plugin API allows using both Python and JavaScript when creating keywords.
+For example, with the Python plugin API it is possible to use AssertionEngine.

 2.1.1 Python only plugin

-The simplest way to use Python plugin API is to create new keywords only in Python side.
-Example when there is this Python class:
+The simplest way to use the Python plugin API is to create new keywords only on the Python side.
+For example, given this Python class:

 import json